 But what actually makes these dogs look the way they do?
 And are there any benefits of choosing a Blue Merle over another colored Australian Shepherd?
 How about the disadvantages?
-If questions like these intrigue you, here’s the complete guide to the stunning Blue Merle Aussie.
+If questions like these intrigue you, here’s the complete guide to the Blue Merle Aussie.

-RECOMMENDED: 14 Beautiful Australian Shepherd Colors
+RECOMMENDED: 14 Best Australian Shepherd Colors

-Colors of the Aussie
+Colors of the Australian Shepherd

 The four basic coat base colors of the Australian Shepherd includes: